-We work with nonprofits on a variety of issues, including the incorporation of the organization, preparation and negotiation of contracts and template agreements, tax assistance, real estate and leasing matters and employment matters.
+We work with nonprofits on a variety of issues, including the incorporation of the organization, preparation and negotiation of contracts and agreements, tax assistance, real estate and leasing issues, and employment matters.
 We also assist nonprofits on a case-by-case basis, when our core areas of legal expertise align with the needs of an organization.

 Below are some highlights:

 - In partnership with the Robin Hood Foundation, New York City’s largest poverty-fighting organization, over 50 transactional attorneys joined a first-of-its-kind initiative to provide pro bono transactional legal support to several of the Robin Hood Foundation’s nonprofit grantees.
 Corporate, data privacy, tax, real estate and employment attorneys provided counsel to smaller nonprofits with fewer than 50 employees and to members of Robin Hood’s Power Fund—a new program that invests in and elevates nonprofit leaders of color and focuses on increasing mobility from poverty while addressing the interplay of racial injustice and economic injustice.